 A not-too-hilly 40-miler that takes in some of Northern Michigan’s classic towns.
 Stop for breakfast in Suttons Bay, pedal the car-free Leelanau Trail to Traverse City.
-Venture into T.C. to shop or grab a snack.
+Venture into TC to shop or grab a snack.
 Then shoot on back to Lake Leelanau.
-Though is 40 miles, the lack of big hills (okay, is one big one on Grandview) makes it doable for wide range of cyclists.
+Though it’s 40 miles, the lack of big hills (okay, there is one big one on Grandview) makes it doable for wide range of cyclists.
 (Note: to avoid the big hill, just retrace the Leelanau Trail to where it meets up with S. Lake Leelanau Drive and hop onto the road there.)
 Go to map.

 Biking is way more enjoyable when your bike fits correctly.
 Take a minute to watch this video about how to make sure you and your bike have the right fit.